Madeira Island - Day 2 - Walking along the Levada

-Before we set off, Antonio distributed the flashlights.
+Before we set off, our knowledgeable and experienced tour guide distributed the flashlights.
 Hmm!
 It seemed that tunnels were still on the agenda!
-We followed a fairly easy, wide path through the mountains as Antonio chatted about the wildlife we might see.
+We followed a fairly easy, wide path through the mountains as our guide chatted about the wildlife we might see.

 As we rounded a bend, water was cascading down the mountain from every ledge.

-Although several of us wanted to stop to take photos Antonio urged us onwards as he wanted us to experience the final waterfalls before they became “like Piccadilly Circus”!
+Although several of us wanted to stop to take photos, our guide urged us onwards as he wanted us to experience the final waterfalls before they became “like Piccadilly Circus”!
 He was right.
-When we arrived, it was relatively peaceful and we were able to clamber about on the rocks trying to find the optimal position for photographs – tricky as we were shooting into the sun.
+When we arrived, it was relatively peaceful, and we were able to clamber about on the rocks trying to find the optimal position for photographs – tricky as we were shooting into the sun.
 The pathways were rapidly filling up as we left and, after a brief stop for our picnic, we were pleased to continue along a mostly peaceful route that took us away from the “traffic”.

 I felt relieved when we saw the first pinprick of light at the end of the tunnel and exhilarated as we eventually emerged blinking into the bright sunlight.
 I had made it without embarrassing myself!
 The rest of the pathway provided a pleasant stroll.
-I asked Antonio about the age range of people who came on his walks.
+I asked our guide about the age range of people who came on his walks.
 He felt age was fairly irrelevant – it was attitude and fitness that counted.
-He had 20 year olds who had given up and turned back after a kilometre or so!
+He had 20-year-olds who had given up and turned back after a kilometre or so!
 His youngest walker was about 5.
-The oldest was a 79 year old woman who had completed all of his walks including the challenging Pilgrims Path to Pico Ruivo, the highest peak on the island: one to add to my “to do” list, I decided.
+The oldest was a 79-year-old woman who had completed all of his walks including the challenging Pilgrims Path to Pico Ruivo, the highest peak on the island: one to add to my “to do” list, I decided.
 Walking in the company of a knowledgeable local is a great way to discover a country, its people and its wildlife.